 Schedule 10 in the Regulations also sets out restricted hazardous chemicals with restricted use in Table 10.3.
 They are not permitted to be used in certain concentrations for abrasive blasting or spray painting processes Chemicals from this list which are included in the list of recommended chemicals include chromium and its compounds; cobalt and its compounds; lead and compounds, methanol, nickel and its compounds, nitrates, nitrites, and tin and its compounds.
 By implementing relevant controls these chemicals should not be used in ways to create dust, fumes or aerosols that would contribute to exposure to the hazardous chemicals.

 While chemicals other than those listed in Schedules 10 and 14 can also be the focus for health monitoring2, chemicals used in schools should not be used in a manner that would pose a significant risk to staff or students.

 It is the responsibility of a person conducting a business or undertaking (PCBU) to determine if health monitoring is required.
-The Guide for Medical Practitioners3 sets out the factors to consider in making such a determination.
+The guide, Health Monitoring for Exposure to Hazardous Chemicals3 sets out the factors to consider in making such a determination.

 A note about sensitisers:

 It is important to be aware that amongst hazardous chemicals, there are a number of chemicals used in schools which may be classified as sensitisers.4,5 These may be respiratory6 and/or skin7 sensitisers and the GHS classification, would carry the exclamation or health hazard pictogram and relevant hazard statement.